tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 - Follow-up observations have a valid follow-up code according to FSIII (Resultat af opfølgning)

 ### Reporting
 Reporting is done using the profile KLGatewayCareDeliveryReport, which is a bundle containing multiple resources about one citizen.
-The source systems must periodically (at least daily) transfer a delivery report containing a snapshot of the current state for each changed citizen with all registrations that has changed since the previous delivery report was transferred.
+The source systems must periodically (at least daily) transfer a delivery report containing a snapshot of the current information for each changed citizen with all registrations that has changed since the previous delivery report was transferred.
 Multiple delivery reports must be delivered if the previous reporting for some reason happened more than one day ago, each covering no more than one day.
 A full history of changes is not required.

+Note, that the snapshot of the current information contains information about the hole day, not only the current state for the citizen.
+An intervention that fx has ended during the day shall therefore be included in the report with an end date and time along with possible new interventions.

 The id of any resource must be universally unique, e.g. a uuid.
 Resources with the same id as previously reported are considered to be an update of the previous reported information at the time indicated in the metadata of the resource.
 A resource that has been enterered in error is invalidated by an update with the same resource id as previously reported.